-(1) Armed Conflict: Claimant alleges that Iraq took her hostage in Kuwait on August 2, 1990 and held her hostage for 27 days, until August 28, 1990, when she and her family escaped across the border between Iraq and Jordan.
+(1) Armed Conflict: Claimant alleges that Iraq took her hostage in Iraq on August 2, 1990, and held her hostage for 31 days, until September 1, 1990, when Iraqi officials allowed her to leave Iraq.
 In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.
 Thus, Claimant satisfies this element of the standard.